matrix-org/synapse/docs/setup/installation.md

 #### ArchLinux

-The quickest way to get up and running with ArchLinux is probably with the community package
+The quickest way to get up and running with ArchLinux is probably with the package provided by ArchLinux
 <https://archlinux.org/packages/extra/x86_64/matrix-synapse/>, which should pull in most of
 the necessary dependencies.